e-roy/openai-functions-with-langchain/README.md

-# OpenAI Functions with Pinecone
+# OpenAI Functions with Langchain

 This repo explores using OpenAI Functions with APIs, I'm using a RapidAPI endpoint to get news on spaceflights.